Our Textbook

-Watashitachi no Kyōkasho (わたしたちの教科書, Our Textbook) is a Japanese television drama that began airing on April 12, 2007 on Fuji TV.
+Watashitachi no Kyōkasho (わたしたちの教科書, Our Textbook) is a Japanese television drama that began airing on April 12, 2007, on Fuji TV.
 The series stars Miho Kanno and Atsushi Itoh.
 In the United States, it aired on AZN Television.

 Plot

-Kohei Kaji is a new substitute teacher at a school where he meets a troubled girl who he tries to help.
+Kohei Kaji is a new substitute teacher at a school where he meets a troubled girl whom he tries to help.
 The girl asks him if he could 'change the world'.

 The very next day after a few days of lessons Kaji had with his class, the troubled girl 'fell' from her classroom window to the ground floor, engendering in her demise.
 Teachers tried to console students and 'lessen' the psychological harm by 'quickly getting over the whole matter'.
 The troubled girl left Kaji a key the night before, and Kaji went to open up the locker.
-He showed what was inside to the Vice Principal and the bag of items disappeared after the Vice Principal took it and said that she will 'take good care of' and 'use it properly' as evidence.
+He showed what was inside to the Vice Principal and the bag of items disappeared after the Vice Principal took it and said that she would 'take good care of' and 'use it properly' as evidence.

 However, the textbook was nowhere to be found.
 The lawyer, Tsumuki, was still getting remorseful about the step daughter she had abandoned and how she had treated the now-dead girl when she was still alive.
 Being resolute on finding out the truth, she went through many things with Kaji during the investigation and came to an interesting ending.
 Mostly was done by her though.
 A twisted and deformed pinkie finger, a policeman soliciting high school girls, a cosplayer, a zealous teacher and, lastly, a psychopathic son are all the ingredients of this interesting television drama.
 Emotional.